 6. Transfer the downloaded ProTop installation file from your desktop to the ProTop installation directory on the server

-8. Launch pt3inst.sh.
-If the OS environment variable $DLC is not set, you will need to enter the full path to the OpenEdge installation directory
+8. Launch pt3inst.
+If the OS environment variable $DLC is not set, you will be prompted to enter the full path to your OpenEdge installation directory

 9. Select the installation type by using the up/down arrow keys to highlight the correct line, then spacebar to select the highlighted option

 - If this is your first time installing ProTop you wish to trend data on our web portal, select "Create a new custId"